 Practice Being The Character

-This is a critical step which you really need to focus on while practicing acting in a character’s role, you need to realize the character’s situation and understand it deeply from the previous point mentioned above, then act as you are the character itself, to do so, follow the below steps:
+This is a critical step that you really need to focus on while practicing acting in a character’s role, you need to realize the character’s situation and understand it deeply from the previous point mentioned above, then act as if you are the character itself, to do so, follow the below steps:

 - Having instant feedback about your practicing could be done by practicing in front of a mirror.